johnbywater/quantdsl/README.md

 ### Function definitions

 Function definitions can be used to structure complex expressions.

+When evaluating an expression that involves calls to function definitions, the call to the function definition is firstly replaced with the expression returned by the function definition, so that a larger expression is formed.

 The call args of the function definition can be used as names in the function definition's expressions.

-When evaluating an expression that involves calls to function definitions, the call to the function definition is firstly replaced with the expression returned by the function definition, so that a larger expression is formed.
+The call arg values will be used to evaluate the expression returned by the function.

 ```python
 results = calc(source_code="""